-Assessment Title Weighting Method of Assessment Exam/Submission Date and Term Courses Relating to this Assessment Unit Comments Individual Qualitative Research Design Essay 10% Essay 12 noon BST Friday Week 7 Hilary Research Methods I (Michaelmas) One written Research Design Essay of a maximum of 3,000 words (including footnotes, but excluding bibliography) Paper I: International Legal and Ethical Frameworks 15% In- person digital exam Week 1 Trinity International Human Rights and Refugee Law I (Michaelmas) and Movement and Morality (Hilary) The exams are likely to take place in Week 1 of Trinity term but there is a possibility this may change.
-Paper II Political and Anthropological Frameworks 15% In- person digital exam Week 1 Trinity The Anthropology of Forced Migration and The Politics of Forced Migration (Michaelmas) Option Paper I 10% In- person digital exam OR Essay 12 noon Friday BST Week 0 (for essays) and Week 1 for exams Option Course I and II (Hilary) 3,000 word essay OR a 2 hour exam (depending on the mode of assessment chosen by the convenor).
-Option Paper I 10% In- person digital exam OR Essay n/a Option Course I and II (Hilary) The exams are likely to take place in Week 1 of Trinity term but there is a possibility this may change.
-Multidisciplinary Thesis 40% Thesis 12 noon BST Thursday, Week 8 Trinity All courses A thesis of not more than 15,000 words (excluding references and appendices) on a subject approved by the supervisor.
+Assessment Title Weighting Method of Assessment Exam/Submissio n Date and Term Courses Relating to this Assessment Unit Comments Individual Qualitative Research Design Essay Qualitative Friday Week 9 (Michaelmas) Research Design Michaelmas One written Research Design Essay of a maximum of 2,500 words (including footnotes, but excluding bibliography, appendices, list of abbreviations, short abstract and table of contents) Quantitative Research Methods Essay 5% Essay 12 noon BST Friday Week 9 Hilary Research Methods II (Hilary) One written Essay of a maximum of 2,500 words (including footnotes, but excluding bibliography, appendices, list of abbreviations, short abstract and table of contents) Paper I: International Legal and Ethical Frameworks 15% In-person computer- based exam Week 1 Trinity International Human Rights and Refugee Law I (Michaelmas) and Movement and Morality (Hilary) The exams are likely to take place in Week 1 of Trinity term but there is a possibility this may change.
+Paper II: Political and Anthropological Frameworks 15% In-person computer- based exam Week 1 Trinity The Anthropology of Forced Migration and The Politics of Forced Migration (Michaelmas) Option Paper I 10% In-person computer- based exam OR Essay 12 noon Friday BST Week 0 (for essays) and Week 1 for exams Option Course I (Hilary) 3,000 word essay OR a 2 hour exam (depending on the mode of assessment chosen by the convenor).
+The exams are likely to take place in Week 1 of Trinity term but there is a possibility this may change.
+Submission deadlines and dates of exams for external options may differ from this timeframe Option Paper I 10% In-person computer- based exam OR Essay 12 noon Friday BST Week 0 (for essays) and Week 1 for exams Option Course II (Hilary) Multidisciplinary Thesis 40% Thesis 12 noon BST Thursday Week 8 Trinity All courses A thesis of not more than 15,000 words (including footnotes, but excluding bibliography, appendices, list of abbreviations, short abstract and table of contents) on a subject approved by the supervisor.